-To provide a structure for balanced participation and allow students to maximize the benefit of the discussion boards, it is recommended that they follow these guidelines:
+To provide a structure for balanced participation and allow you to maximize the benefit of the discussion boards, it is recommended that you follow these guidelines:

-- 1. Post responses to discussion questions in the first three days of the school week (Monday through Wednesday); - 2.
-Post three or more thoughtful and topic-relevant comments to responses made by classmates during the last four days of the school week (Thursday through Sunday); - 3.
-Respond to any questions that instructor or peers have regarding the original post by the end of the school week.
+- 1. Post your responses to discussion questions in the first three days of the school week (Monday through Wednesday). - 2.
+Post three or more thoughtful and topic-relevant comments to responses made by classmates during the last four days of the school week (Thursday through Sunday). - 3.
+Respond to any questions that your instructor or peers have regarding your original post by the end of the school week.